 - Demonstrate a knowledge and understanding of basic terms, theories, and practice of financial accounting

 - Explain the value of financial accounting process to a business

 - Use double-entry bookkeeping to record financial transactions of a company and prepare a trial balance

-- Use key ratios to interpret Statement of Financial Position and Income Statement
+- Use key ratios to interpret Statements of Financial Position and Income Statements

 Class test assessing topics studied up to week 3.